ericahlstrom/Doc-Temp/Finishing Touches.md

 Here is a screen grab of the launch animation showing the orange splash background color set by the app:
 ![enter image description here](https://raw.githubusercontent.com/ericahlstrom/Doc-Temp/master/images/4-BackgroundColor.jpg)

 By default, the background color is set to white.
-CurrentTo set the splash background color
+Currently, the background color  options in Unity Player Settings for Splash Image do not get set for Windows UWP.
+To set the splash background color

 ## Define a Splash Image